Opetushallitus/akt/README.md

 - node v16.13.1 (no need to install if you only build)
 - npm 8.1.3 (no need to install if you only build)

-## Developing with docker-compose
+## Development

-Bring up the DB, backend and frontend containers:
+Create and start database, backend, and frontend containers:

 ```sh
 docker-compose up